Is There a Federal Defamation Statute of Limitations?

 - Actual malice standard – According to the New York Supreme Court, the plaintiff must prove that the defendant published or made a defamatory statement with reckless disregard to the truth or falsity.

-Exceptions to the State & Federal Defamation Statute on a Defamation Lawsuit
+Exceptions to the State & Federal Defamation Statute on Defamation Lawsuits

 There are several exceptions to the statute of limitations on defamation in the United States.
 These exceptions usually result from circumstances that make it necessary to either pause or extend the time for making defamation claims.